-The Department of Employment undertakes a range of procurement activities and manages grants processes for employment services.
+The Department of Employment undertakes a range of purchasing activities and manages grants processes for employment services.
 Information about current activities is provided below.
-Procurement exercise information will be available from 9:00 am on the day of release.
+Purchasing exercise information will be available from 9.00 am on the day of release.

 The Family Centred Employment Project was a three-year demonstration project that explored new approaches to address multiple and entrenched barriers to employment experienced by jobless families.
 The project ran from 1 July 2010 to 30 June 2013, in three locations:

 The Group of Twenty (G20) is the premier forum for international economic cooperation and decision-making.
 Employment is a central part of the G20 agenda in 2014, alongside discussions on strengthening the global economy.
 The Taskforce on Employment and the Labour and...